A vasectomy (also called male sterilization) is one of the most effective kinds of birth control. It’s almost 100% effective at preventing pregnancy.

 Is a vasectomy effective?

 A vasectomy is one of the most effective kinds of birth control out there, and THE most effective method for people with penises and testicles.
 Vasectomies are almost 100% effective at preventing pregnancy — but not right away.
-It takes about 3 months for your semen to become sperm-free.
+It takes at least 2 months for your semen to become sperm-free.

-A few months after your vasectomy, your doctor will do a simple test called a semen analysis to check for sperm in your semen.
-You’ll masturbate into a cup or use a special condom when you have sex to collect a semen sample.
+8-16 weeks after your vasectomy, your doctor will do a simple test called a semen analysis to check for sperm in your semen.
+Make sure that you ejaculate (cum) at least 20 times before you have your semen tested.
+For the test, you’ll masturbate into a cup or use a special condom when you have sex to collect a semen sample.
 Your doctor will tell you when there’s no sperm in your semen and the vasectomy is working as birth control.
-You shouldn’t have unprotected sex until your doctor says it’s safe.
+Don’t have unprotected sex until your doctor says it’s safe.

 A vasectomy is really effective because it’s designed to be permanent, and you can’t forget to use it or mess it up.
 It prevents pregnancy round the clock for the rest of your life.
 So once your doctor says there’s no longer sperm in your semen, that’s pretty much it — you don’t have to do anything else to prevent pregnancy.
 Vasectomies are get-it-and-forget-it birth control.